 Christina is a non-profit communications and development specialist, with six years of experience in fundraising and investment development in the Arts and Culture sector.

-She has an MA in Art History and Design, and a strong knowledge base of creative industries and corporate philanthropy in Canada and the UK.
+She has an MA in Art History & Design and a strong knowledge base of creative industries and corporate philanthropy in Canada and the UK.
 Christina has developed a number of corporate partnerships, such as Barclay’s, Vodaphone, and Sage.